Acacia Gardens

 Acacia Gardens's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Acacia Gardens shows excellent health outcomes, notably for younger age groups with low prevalence rates for common conditions.
-Approximately 54% of its total population (~2,020 people) has private health cover, compared to Greater Sydney's 58.5%.
+Acacia Gardens shows excellent health outcomes, particularly for younger age groups with low prevalence rates for common conditions.
+Private health cover stands at approximately 54% (~2,020 people), compared to Greater Sydney's 58.5%.

-Asthma and diabetes are the most prevalent medical conditions in Acacia Gardens, affecting 6.4% and 5.2% of residents respectively.
-About 77.4% of residents report having no medical ailments, slightly lower than Greater Sydney's 80.0%.
-The area has a higher proportion of seniors aged 65 and over at 11.6%, with 430 people falling into this category compared to Greater Sydney's 7.8%.
-Despite this, health outcomes among seniors in Acacia Gardens are above average but require further attention.
+The most prevalent medical conditions are asthma (6.4%) and diabetes (5.2%), while 77.4% of residents report no medical ailments, slightly lower than Greater Sydney's 80.0%.
+Acacia Gardens has a higher proportion of seniors aged 65 and over at 11.6% (~430 people), compared to Greater Sydney's 7.8%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health